 Wireless and Magnetic Chargers

-After iPhone 12 was released in 2020 with MagSafe, power banks began appearing that magnetically stick to your phone.
+After the iPhone 12 was released in 2020 with MagSafe, power banks began appearing that magnetically stick to your phone.
 They’re a great option as long as you’re using the latest generation of iPhone.
-Anker’s PowerCore Magnetic 5K fits the bill perfectly.
+Anker 622 Magnetic Battery (MagGo) fits the bill perfectly, and if you want to see more from our full range of magnetic wireless chargers for iPhone, just click here.

 If you’re not an iPhone user but still loving the convenience of wireless charging, PowerCore III 10K Wireless is a great choice!
 That can be wirelessly recharged and wirelessly charge your devices.